-Fauci calls loosening Covid-19 restrictions inexplicable as variants threaten another surge - Local News 8
+Fauci calls loosening COVID-19 restrictions inexplicable as variants threaten another surge - Local News 8

 And in Louisiana, the majority of businesses — including restaurants and salons — will be allowed to operate at 75% capacity starting Wednesday, while religious services will no longer have capacity limits, the governor said.

-A third vaccine entered the US market this week after the US Food and Drug Administration gave emergency use authorization to Johnson & Johnson’s vaccine.
+A third vaccine entered the US market this week after the US Food and Drug Administration gave emergency use authorization to Johnson & Johnson’s one-dose product.
+Before this week, the only COVID-19 vaccines authorized in the US — from Pfizer/BioNTech and Moderna — were two-dose vaccines.

-Health experts are excited about the new option, which they say is safe and effective as well as easily distributed due to its single-dose model and ability to be stored at normal refrigeration temperatures.
+Health experts are excited about the new option, which they say is easily distributed due to its single-dose model and ability to be stored at normal refrigeration temperatures.

 But some with the option to receive it have expressed hesitancy.

-The public has heard that the shot is only 72% protective in the US, and the Pfizer and Moderna Covid-19 vaccines are about 95% protective, some will think this is a “second class” vaccine.
+Because the public has heard that the shot is only 72% protective in the US, and the Pfizer and Moderna COVID-19 vaccines are about 95% protective, some will think this is a “second class” vaccine, experts have said.
 Experts say those numbers are highly misleading — and are urging people to take whatever shot is first available to them.

 “My big concern here is that the Johnson & Johnson is being labeled as the inferior vaccine,” said Dr. Leana Wen, a CNN medical analyst and former Baltimore public health commissioner, “when that’s not a fair assessment to make.”